Scalable Application- and User-aware Resource Allocation in Enterprise Networks Using End-host Pacing: Background and Related Work

+However, studies have also shown that this only applies to some cases, while even with all-paced TCP flows the performance is worsened in many cases \cite{aggarwal2000understanding,ghobadi2013tcp}.
+According to the authors of the studies, this can be attributed to the fact that TCP pacing delays the congestion signal and that pacing results in synchronized packet drops.
 A pacing system that shapes traffic under consideration of the buffer queue is proposed in~\cite{cai2010practical}.
 The authors introduce Queue Length Based Pacing (QLBP) to shape the traffic at access networks, so to smooth the traffic before entering the core network.
-For small buffer networks, where packet loss is more likely to occur, this is especially interesting.
+This is especially interesting for small buffer networks, where packet loss is more likely to occur.
 The reduced packet loss, as a consequence of the decreased burstiness, results in a nearly fully link utilization when using the proposed solution.
-The QLBP algorithm is also applied in~\cite{cai2011study}, to study the impact of pacing on different network traffic conditions.
+The QLBP algorithm is also applied in~\cite{cai2011study} to study the impact of pacing on different network traffic conditions.
 The authors conclude that pacing is especially beneficial in networks with small buffers, where packet loss, as a result from bursty traffic, can significantly reduce network performance.
 They furthermore show that pacing can have a small negative impact on short-lived flows, if the parameters are not set appropriately.
 Finally, it is shown that the fairness achieved by pacing only slightly differs from the fairness as achieved by TCP.
-The performance of host traffic pacing and edge traffic pacing, i.e., pacing traffic before entering the core network, is compared for small buffer networks in ~\cite{gharakheili2015comparing}.
+The performance of host traffic pacing and edge traffic pacing, i.e., pacing the traffic before it enters the core network, is compared for small buffer networks in ~\cite{gharakheili2015comparing}.
 The results indicate for most of the evaluated scenarios that edge pacing performs at least as well as host pacing in terms of link utilization.
 Edge pacing also has practical benefits, as it does not require an adaptation of the involved clients.
 A critical analysis on pacing is performed in~\cite{wei2006tcp}.
 The authors evaluate the impacts of pacing for several TCP implementation and scenarios.
 They conclude that the benefits when applying pacing depend on the used TCP implementation and on the performance metrics that are relevant for a specific application.
 However, due to the tendency to high speed protocols, they predict an increasing motivation to use pacing in future.
 Furthermore, they showed that in some cases, pacing was capable to improve the performance of both, paced and un-paced flows.
 As a drawback, the work highlights the unfairness among paced and non-paced flows in terms of bandwidth, as paced flows do not receive their fair share when competing with non-paced flows.